Deep Learning for Two-Sided Matching: Related work.

-Classic results of Dubins and Freedman~\cite{DubinsFreeman1981} and Roth~\cite{Roth82} show that it is impossible to achieve both stability and strategy-proofness in two-sided matching simultaneously---although strategy-proofness \textit{for one side of the market} is achieved by the Deferred Acceptance (DA) mechanism.\footnote{Alcalde and Barber\`{a}~\cite{alcalde1994top} also showed the impossibility of individually rational, Pareto efficient, and SP allocation rules.
-Alva and Manjunath~\cite{alva2020impossibility} extended this result to randomized matching contexts.} Thus market designers have looked at mechanisms that relax one or both of these conditions.
-The \emph{Random serial dictatorship} (RSD) mechanism~\cite{AS98} is SP but typically fails to produce stable outcomes (and indeed, it may even fail to be individually rational).\footnote{The Top Trading Cycles (TTC) mechanism is likewise SP---but it effectively treats the market as one-sided, producing outcomes that do not reflect the other side's preferences.} On the other hand, Roth et al.~\cite{Roth93} study the polytope of stable matchings and provide a wide class of stable matchings beyond the well-known DA outcome.
-The \textit{stable improvement cycles} mechanism of Erdil and Ergin~\cite{erdil2008s}, meanwhile, achieves as much efficiency as possible on top of stability, but fails to be SP even for one side of the market.
-Finally, a series of results have shown that DA becomes SP for both sides of the market in certain large-market limit contexts; these results typically also require additional, structural assumptions on market participants' preferences (see, e.g., \cite{immorlica2015incentives,kojima2009incentives,lee2016incentive}).
+\citet{DubinsFreeman1981} and~\citet{Roth82} show the impossibility of achieving both stability and SP in two-sided matching. \cite{alcalde1994top} also show the impossibility of individually rational, Pareto efficient, and SP allocation rules, and this work has been extended to randomized matching~\citep{alva2020impossibility}.
+RSD is SP but may not be stable or even individually rational (IR)~\citep{AS98}.
+We will see that the top trading cycles (TTC) mechanism~\citep{SHAPLEY197423}, when applied in a two-sided context, is only SP for one side, and is neither stable nor IR.
+The DA mechanism~\citep{GS62} is stable but not SP; see also~\citep{Roth93}, who study the polytope of stable matchings.
+The \textit{stable improvement cycles} mechanism~\citep{erdil2008s} achieves as much efficiency as possible on top of stability but fails to be SP even for one side of the market.
+Finally, a series of results show that DA becomes SP for both sides of the market in large-market limit contexts~\citep{immorlica2015incentives,kojima2009incentives,lee2016incentive}.

-This work belongs to the emerging literature on \emph{machine learning for economic design}.
-Narasimhan et al.~\cite{NarasimhanParkes16a} utilize support vector machines to search for good mechanisms among the weighted polytope mechanisms.
-Recently, many papers~\cite{deep-auction19, deep-budget, deep-facility, curry2020certifying,STZ19,rahme2020permutationequivariant} apply deep neural networks to optimal auction design and facility location problems.
-In this work, and inspired by the neural network architecture proposed by D\"{u}tting et al.~\cite{deep-auction19}, we use neural networks to model the design of two-sided matching markets.
+\citet{10.2307/45212389} discuss different stability and no envy concepts.
+We focus on {\em ex ante} stability~\citep{KestenUnver15}, also discussed by~\citep{Roth93} as {\em strong stability}. \citet{mennle2021partial} discuss different notions of approximate strategy-proofness in the context of matching and allocation problems.
+In this work, we focus on ordinal SP and its analog of FOSD~\citep{Erdil14}.
+This is a strong and widely used SP concept in the presence of ordinal preferences.
+There are a lot of other desiderata, such as efficiency, that are also incompatible with strategyproofness.~\citet{mennle2017hybrid} study this trade-off through hybrid mechanisms which are convex combinations of a mechanism with good incentive properties with another which is efficient.
+In the context of social choice, other work studies the trade-off between approximate SP and desiderata, such as plurality and veto voting~\citep{TimoSven16}.